 The core is located inside a reactor pressure vessel and is carried by a core support barrel.
-A bottom plate of the support barrel is called lower core plate.
-This structure consist of N holes for fixing fuel assemblies (N is number of fuel assemblies in specific reactor – e.g. 157 for AP1000).
+A bottom plate of the support barrel is called a lower core plate.
+This structure consists of N holes for fixing fuel assemblies (N is the number of fuel assemblies in a specific reactor – e.g., 157 for AP1000).

->

-> There is a neutron reflector (core baffle or heavy reflector) around the core (around peripheral fuel assemblies), which is usually formed of stainless rings accurately surrounding the nuclear fuel assemblies.
+There is a neutron reflector (core baffle or heavy reflector) around the core (around peripheral fuel assemblies), usually formed of stainless rings surrounding the nuclear fuel assemblies.

->

-> The top of the nuclear core is defined by an upper guide structure assembly.
+The top of the nuclear core is defined by an upper guide structure assembly.
 This assembly is made of stainless steel and has many purposes.
-The upper guide structure assembly exerts an axial force on fuel assemblies (through springs in the fuel assembly), thus defines the exact position of the fuel assembly in the core.
+The upper guide structure assembly exerts an axial force on fuel assemblies (through springs in the fuel assembly), thus defining the fuel assembly’s exact position in the core.
 The upper guide structure assembly also guides and protects control rod assemblies and in-core instrumentation.

->

-> Components of a nuclear reactor core
+Components of a nuclear reactor core

 The key components common to most PWR types of nuclear reactor cores are: